LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

 However, the user can set a file as error output or can provide their own error handler (see :numref:`SUNDIALS.Errors` for details).

+We note that depending on the choice of time-stepping module, only a subset of ARKODE's user-callable functions will be applicable/supported.
+We thus categorize the functions below into five groups:

+A. functions that apply for all time-stepping modules,

+B. functions that apply for time-stepping modules that allow temporal adaptivity,

+C. functions that apply for time-stepping modules that utilize implicit solvers (nonlinear or linear),

+D. functions that apply for time-stepping modules that support non-identity mass matrices, and

+E. functions that apply for time-stepping modules that support relaxation Runge--Kutta methods.

+In the function descriptions below, we identify those that have any of the restrictions B-E above.
+Then in the introduction for each of the stepper-specific documentation sections (:numref:`ARKODE.Usage.ARKStep.UserCallable`, :numref:`ARKODE.Usage.ERKStep.UserCallable`, :numref:`ARKODE.Usage.MRIStep.UserCallable`, and :numref:`ARKODE.Usage.SPRKStep.UserCallable`) we clarify the categories of these functions that are supported.

 .. _ARKODE.Usage.Tolerances: